2026-27 ENROLLMENT

 Join the Heartwood School Family!

 Heartwood is a small, tuition-free K–8 public charter school rooted in place-based learning, strong academics, and deep connections to nature and community.
-Families who feel aligned with our program are encouraged to apply for the 2026-27 school year.
+Families who feel aligned with our program are encouraged to apply during our open enrollment period.
 If applications in any grade exceed the number of available spaces, a lottery will be held.
 Please see below for details about our enrollment process.

 To apply: